benduong2001/benduong2001.github.io/index.md

 * Skills and Tools:
   * I work with **Python** with 5 years of fluency, for my data science projects and to automate/streamline my day-to-day tasks for efficiency.
-    * My frequent python packages include **Pandas** and **NumPy** for data transformation/analysis, **GeoPandas**, **Scikit-Learn** for machine learning, and **Tensorflow** for Deep Learning.
+    * My frequent python packages include
+        * **Pandas** and **NumPy** for data transformation/analysis
+        * **GeoPandas**
+        * **Scikit-Learn** for machine learning
+        * **Tensorflow** for deep learning.
   * I also work with **SQL**, **Tableau**, and **Excel**.
 I've also worked with **PySpark** (where you can use SQL within Python).
   * Other non data-science related languages or tools that I work with include JavaScript, Java, Git.
 Bash, Docker.

 [Resume](BensonDuongLtxResumeV13.pdf)

-These are some of my projects.
+These are some of the projects I've worked on indepedently or collaborated in.
 Some are school projects, and due to policy, might sometimes have privated github repo's, but nonetheless I can still provide descriptions of the techniques used.

 # Data Science Project Portfolio